 Talking to an empathic non-judgemental friend is also tremendously valuable.
 I get reluctant to reach out when I’m feeling really rotten, because I get tired of hearing myself complain about being unwell all the time and I don’t like the idea of dragging other people down.
 But as R.E.M. say in their song: everybody hurts.
 Everybody can relate to the notion of suffering, whether they’ve experienced Chronic Fatigue or not.
 The trick is to find supportive friends who are prepared to support you without judging you for what you’re going through.

 There are also workshops and courses which teach emotional mastery to help diffuse pent-up emotions.
 I’ve done Nicholas de Castella’s Passionately Alive workshop in Melbourne Australia, and recommend it particularly as Nicholas is has recovered from Chronic Fatigue himself.
 Tell him Graham sent you.
-Beyond Success’s Mental Toolbox is also great, and more widely available in most major Australian capital cities; use my promo code GRASTO when you book to get discounted tickets.
+Beyond Success’s Resolving The Mindset Riddle is also great, and more widely available in most major Australian capital cities.
+Tell them I sent you.

 Another technique I’ve found helpful for dealing with troubling emotions is called The Sedona Method.
 It consists essentially of a series of three questions to ask yourself regarding the difficult emotion: “Could I let it go”, “Would I let it go”, and “When?”
 Variations include “Could I let it be”, “Would I let it be”, and “When?”.
 Resisting an unpleasant emotion tends to make it worse, and this technique of active acceptance helps to release it.
 Check out the book, or visit their website for more advanced training materials.